rikyoz/bit7z/README.md

 <!--
   Notes:
-  - The div is needed to center the sections list (Doxygen doesn't center p elements)
+  - The div is needed to center the section list (Doxygen doesn't center p elements)
   - The p is needed so that GitHub applies some margins between the sections and the badges.
 -->
 <div align="center">